 - Non-blocking communication via the routesyncflag option is implemented for Fields and Arrays.
-It is not yet available for FieldBundles and ArrayBundles. - The dynamic masking feature currently has the following limitations: - Only available for ESMF_TYPEKIND_R8 and ESMF_TYPEKIND_R4 Fields and Arrays. - Only available through the ESMF_FieldRegrid() and ESMF_ArraySMM() methods. - Destination objects that have undistributed dimensions after any distributed dimension are not supported. - No check is implemented to ensure the provided RouteHandle object is suitable for dynamic masking.
+It is not available for FieldBundles and ArrayBundles.
+The user is advised to use the VMEpoch approach for all cases to achive asynchronicity. - The dynamic masking feature currently has the following limitations: - Only available for ESMF_TYPEKIND_R8 and ESMF_TYPEKIND_R4 Fields and Arrays. - Only available through the ESMF_FieldRegrid() and ESMF_ArraySMM() methods. - Destination objects that have undistributed dimensions after any distributed dimension are not supported. - No check is implemented that ensure the user-provided RouteHandle object is suitable for dynamic masking.